 “Off-The-Beaten-Track” alternative – Stay around an hour south of Hoi An on Tam Hai Island.
 Here you’ll find people farming rice and fishing in traditional boats such as coracles, and the fascinating town of Tam Tien.
 Alternatively, you could split a visit to Hoi An with a stay in Hue.
 Also a UNESCO site, it is less busy than Hoi An but has arguably just as much to offer.
 You can travel easily between the two by Vespa or take an atmospheric train through the mountains.

-For more information about getting away from the crowds in Southeast Asia, do call 020 7924 7133 or email us with your questions here.
-To see an example of the kind of trip you could have, do take a look at our example holiday itineraries.
+Please call 020 7924 7133 or email us with your questions here.
+To see an example of the kind of trip you could have, take a look at our example holiday itineraries.
 They’re just a starting point, all our holidays are tailor-made so we can tweak all elements to suit your exact interests.